CIS3296SoftwareDesignF21/prj-02-thescheduler/README.md

 **Step 2**: Download additional libraries (Flask,Selenium,Twilio)

-**Step 2B**:In order to test selenium code locally you will need to download the Chrome webdriver from here: https://sites.google.com/a/chromium.org/chromedriver/downloads
-            and place it the locations listed below.
+**Additional Step**: In order to test selenium code locally you will need to download the Chrome webdriver from here: https://sites.google.com/a/chromium.org/chromedriver/downloads and place it the locations listed below.

                    -  Mac: /usr/local/bin/